-An IfcRelPositions relationship defines the relationship that positions a product related to a positioning element..
+An IfcRelPositions relationship informs on the positioning dependency between a product and a positioning element.

 IfcRoot assigns the globally unique ID.
 In addition it may provide for a name and a description about the concept.

 |Click to show 2 hidden inherited concepts Click to hide 2 inherited concepts|